Southern Alberta

 Southern Alberta is a region located in the Canadian province of Alberta.
 In 2016, the region's population was approximately 291,112.
 The primary cities are Lethbridge and Medicine Hat.
+(The adjacent Calgary Metropolitan Region is often said to be within southern Alberta, in a wider sense.)

-The region is known mostly for agricultural production, but other sectors, such as alternative energy, film production and tourism, are emerging.
+Southern Alberta is known mostly for agricultural production, but alternative energy, film production, tourism and other types of economic activity also have strength.

 Geography

-The region has a total area of approximately 75,500 km^{2} (29,151 sq mi).
+Southern Alberta has a total area of approximately 75,500 km^{2} (29,151 sq mi).

-Southern Alberta is in the northern Great Plains region, lined to the east from the Canadian Rocky Mountains and their foothills.
-The rest of the region is dominated by the semi-arid prairies of the Palliser's Triangle, where farms and ranches have been built, often with the help of irrigation.
-Rivers generally flow from west to east and include the Oldman River, Bow River, Red Deer River, South Saskatchewan River, and Milk River.
-Milk River is the only river in Canada that eventually flows into the Gulf of Mexico.
+Southern Alberta is in the northern Great Plains region, bordered on the west by the Canadian Rocky Mountains and their foothills.
+The rest of the region is dominated by semi-arid prairies of the Palliser's Triangle, where farms and ranches are productive, often with the help of irrigation.
+Rivers generally flow from west to east, into the Hudsons Bay.
+These include the Oldman River, Bow River, Red Deer River, South Saskatchewan River, and Milk River.
+Milk River in southern Alberta is the only river in Canada that eventually flows into the Gulf of Mexico.

 The environment is protected in such areas as Waterton Lakes National Park and Cypress Hills Interprovincial Park, while sites such as Head-Smashed-In Buffalo Jump, Dinosaur Provincial Park and Writing-on-Stone Provincial Park were declared UNESCO World Heritage Sites.
-The Alberta Badlands are developed in the northeast of the region, prominently along the Red Deer River.
-Cypress Hills, located in the east, at the border with Saskatchewan, are the highest point between the Rocky Mountains and Labrador.
+The Alberta Badlands lie in the northeast of the region, prominently along the Red Deer River.
+Cypress Hills, located in the east, at the border with Saskatchewan, are the highest points between the Rocky Mountains and Labrador.